Canonical-Correlation-Based Fast Feature Selection for Structural Health Monitoring: Introduction

-Feature selection is an essential step to determine a useful subset of features for the construction of a machine learning model.
-Feature selection methods can generally be categorised into filter, wrapper and embedded methods \citep{guyon2003introduction}.
-Filter methods select features by model-free ranking criteria (e.g. mutual information (MI) and correlation coefficients) of evaluating the usefulness of the features.
-For wrapper methods, the usefulness of features is evaluated by the predictive performance of machine learning models.
-Embedded methods (e.g. the Lasso \citep{tibshirani1996regression}) selects features during the model parameter optimisation by manipulating the model's objective function.
-Unlike the wrapper and embedded methods, which evaluate multiple features together, the filter methods normally evaluate features individually, which leads to redundancy issues and interaction issues \citep{li2017recent}.
-The redundancy issue is that, although some selected features are useful individually, they are similar to each other and provide redundant information.
-The interaction issue is that although some unselected features are useless individually, they are useful when cooperating with each other, e.g. the inputs of an XOR gate.
+Feature selection methods can generally be categorised into filter, wrapper, and embedded methods \cite{guyon2003introduction}.
+Filter methods select features by model-training-free ranking criteria (e.g., Mutual Information (MI) and correlation coefficients) to evaluate the effectiveness of features.
+For wrapper methods, the effectiveness of features is evaluated by the predictive performance of machine learning models.
+Embedded methods select features during parameter optimisation by manipulating the objective function, such as Lasso \cite{tibshirani1996regression} or the structure of a model, such as CART \cite{breiman1984classification}.

+Unlike wrapper and embedded methods, filter methods do not involve model training, which makes them faster than the other two methods.
+However, filter methods are also different from the other two methods in that they usually evaluate a single feature at a time without considering redundancy and interactions between features \cite{li2017recent}.
+The problem with ignoring redundancy is that some selected features are highly ranked but provide similar information.
+The problem with not considering interaction is that some features that work well with others are ignored because they are not favourable on their own, e.g., the inputs of an XOR gate.